Blog / April 5, 2023 / Mary at CloudKitchens

 If you’re ready to fire up the flatiron and start dishing out delivery delicacies, it’s important to consider the logistics of opening a ghost restaurant.
 While they’re less complex to get going than traditional spots, there are still a few key considerations to keep in mind.

-Legality – Ghost restaurants are a fairly new concept.
-Hence, not every municipality has specific rules regarding their operation.
+• Legality: Ghost restaurants are a fairly new concept.
+Hence, not every municipality has specific rules regarding its operation.
 Some local governments may classify them in the same manner as traditional restaurants, while other cities have started legislating specific restrictions for delivery-only spots.
 Check the laws in your area to learn what permits you may need to open up shop.

 In response, some ghost restaurants take orders: